technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 - **How to create your CodeSpace in GitHub**

-1. Go to **your** version of the repository in your GitHub accoupnt (either forked or created from a GitHub Classroom link).
+1. Go to **your** version of the repository in your GitHub account (either forked or created from a GitHub Classroom link).
 2. Select **Code** (green button near the top right).
 3. Choose the **Codespaces** tab.
 4. Select **Create codespace on main**.